megalon/blender-scripts/README.md

 A collection of useful blender scripts and addons that I've made for blender 2.8+

+## Addons

+- **copy-uvs-addon**: Copy the UV and seam information between identical meshes.
+Useful for syncing UVs between duplicated objects that are no longer linked.

 # Installing Addons

 1. `Edit > Preferences > Add-ons`